This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 When flipping through your favorite seed catalog, you’ll probably notice descriptions like ‘heirloom’ (or sometimes ‘heritage’), ‘open-pollinated’, and ‘hybrid’.
 Understanding the different types of seeds will help you pick the right tomato varieties for your garden.

 - Heirloom – An heirloom tomato is an open-pollinated variety that has been passed down through the generations.
 The main reason to grow heirloom tomatoes is flavor!
-The fruits are packed with mouthwatering flavors that are seldom matched by hybrid varieties.
+The fruits are packed with mouthwatering flavors seldom matched by hybrid varieties.
 Of course, heirlooms offer diversity, too — fruits in an assortment of sizes, shapes, and colors.
 Popular heirlooms include Cherokee Purple, Brandywine, Pineapple, and Big Rainbow.

 Now that we’ve gotten some background on the types of tomatoes seeds, it’s time to crack open those seed catalogs.
 Be prepared to encounter dozens, if not hundreds, of tempting varieties.
 To learn more about the many awesome tomato varieties available to grow in your garden, check out Epic Tomatoes, the award-winning book by Craig LeHoullier.